sarajculhane/spotify-release-feed/README.md

 ## How to Run

-If you would like to try out this App for yourself, you will first need to obtain a `client_id` and `client_secret` from the Spotify Web Api and then add these credentials to the user off page.
+If you would like to try out this App for yourself in a development environment, you will first need to obtain a `client_id` and `client_secret` from the Spotify Web Api and then add these credentials to the user off page.
 Subsquently, you can run the following commands:

 ```
 npm install
 npm run build-watch
-node user_auth.js
+node run start
 ```